Photo by Pixabay on Pexels.com

 - Use headings so your reader can navigate the letter, follow your train of thought, and refer back to information easily and quickly during the hearing.

 - Include relevant and clearly labeled photos of your work and/or feedback, screenshots or direct quotations from your emails with your Instructor, the Departmental Chair or the Registrar and anything else you consider supporting evidence.

 - Be concise!
 It is harder, but much more effective, to write a tight letter than a sprawling manifesto.

 - State your feelings as facts and avoid overstating their role.
 Try not to be too emotional in the letter.

 - Be honest!
 Include the truth, do not over-dramatize, and stick to the point.
 Honesty is definitely the best policy here.
 Manufactured evidence will only lead to more trouble.

 - Submit on time!
 This is not the time to miss a deadline.
-In the case, apply the old adage “early is on time, on time is late, and late is unacceptable.”
+In this case, apply the old adage “early is on time, on time is late, and late is unacceptable.”

 What can the Advocacy Office do to help?

 Set an appointment with the Advocacy Office as soon as you receive notice of a suspected violation of the Academic Integrity policies.
-We can walk you through the process, go over the facts of your case, discuss how to best organize and present your side of the story and once you have written a draft, we can go over that with you and offer feedback and suggestions.
+We can walk you through the process, go over the facts of your case, and discuss how to best organize and present your side of the story.
+Once you have written a draft, we can go over that with you and offer feedback and suggestions.
 Should you wish to have the Advocacy Coordinator present at your hearing, that is also a possibility as long as her schedule allows.